3d Marine Division conducts an air assault during LSE21

-U.S. Marines with 1st Battalion, 3d Marines, 3d Marine Division conduct an air assault during Large Scale Exercise 2021 at Marine Corps Base Hawaii, Aug.
+U.S. Marines with 1st Battalion, 12th Marines, 3d Marine Division, participate in an air assault during Large Scale Exercise 2021 at Pacific Missile Range Facility Barking Sands, Marine Corps Base Hawaii, Aug.
 12, 2021.
 LSE 2021 is a live, virtual, and constructive exercise employing integrated command and control, intelligence, surveillance, reconnaissance, and sensors across the joint force to expand battlefield awareness, share targeting data, and conduct long-range precision strikes in support of naval operations in a contested and distributed maritime environment.
 (U.S. Marine Corps video by Cpl.
-Alexis Moradian)
+Hassanen Attabi)

 |Date Taken: